kelbyludwig/kel.bz/content/post/javaexec.md

 ```

 The page claims "it is not possible to inject additional commands" so it must
-be secure.
-However, compiling the full Java file and running `java
+be secure!
+However, compiling the full Java file and running `java Example1
-Example1 "bad -exec cat {} +"` on a Linux machine modifies the command being
+"bad -exec cat {} +"` on a Linux machine modifies the command being executed.
+A
-executed from a program that lists files matching the user-supplied argument to
+program that originally listed file names matching the user-supplied argument
-a program that *prints the contents* of the user-supplied file.
+is now a program that *prints the contents* of the user-supplied file.

 What about `tar`?
 Consider the following two code snippets: